lexcomber/stgam/README.md

        coords_x = "X",
        coords_y = "Y",
        STVC = FALSE)
+# have a look: these are the spatial scales of interaction
+rho_sp
-# ii) evaluate different model forms
+# ii) evaluate different model forms from the GAM GCV score (an unbiased risk estimator)
 svc_mods = evaluate_models(
        input_data = input_data,
        target_var = "privC",